Apple Pay is a payment system that customers to make payments with their iPhone, iPads, and Apple Watches. It is available to businesses of all sizes.

 LCs reduce the supplier’s risk that the buyer doesn’t pay.
 As a buyer, LCs also give you some comfort that the supplier will conform to whatever terms you agree.
-This explains their popularity for very large transactions of over £50,000.

 On the flip side, though, the fees are very high and the paperwork is quite complex.
 As such, it’s essential to get professional advice with your first transactions.

 In essence, Letters of Credit are quite an expensive option.
 They are often only for very large transactions, or when suppliers make it a condition of business.

 As mentioned, acceptance of escrow for international transactions is low.
 However, if you buy through a local Chinese office, acceptance is much higher.
 That’s why some importers use a local sourcing agent to buy their order, using an escrow arrangement.

 The risks are much lower, as long as the communication is crystal clear.
 However, the agency can reject the goods and keep the escrow payment.